JohnNDaras/PATTERN-RECOGNITION-MACHINE-LEARNING/Project_2/README.md

-#**Implementation**
+**Implementation** <br>
-Question 1: Logistic Regression & Overfitting (15 points)
+**Part 1: Logistic Regression & Overfitting** <br>
-Implementation:
+Implementation: <br>

 For this question, we plot the sigmoid function for three different values of the parameter w: 1, 5, and 100.
-Using Python and its libraries, particularly matplotlib, we generate the plots to visualize the behavior of the sigmoid function concerning varying values of w.
+Using Python and its libraries, particularly matplotlib, we generate the plots to visualize the behavior of the sigmoid function concerning varying values of w. <br>
 Findings:

-    The plots clearly illustrate how the sigmoid function behaves differently for different values of w.
+- The plots clearly illustrate how the sigmoid function behaves differently for different values of w.
 As w increases, the sigmoid function becomes more prone to overfitting, leading to sharper transitions and potentially poor generalization to unseen data.
-    Regularization of the parameter w can indeed help address overfitting in logistic regression.
+- Regularization of the parameter w can indeed help address overfitting in logistic regression.
 We recommend using L2 regularization (ridge regression) to penalize large weights and promote smoother decision boundaries.

 Question 2: Ridge Regression (15 points)
 Implementation: